 *Is the Webfolder displayed in full screen?

-If you can't see the play button, the video may not be playable.
+If you can't see the play button, the video file may not be playable.
 Some .mp4 files may not be supported for browser playback.

-Video will play in full screen.
+The video will play in full screen.

 Tip 1 - If you bookmark the same Webfolder on Tesla, add it to the home screen on your phone, and bookmark it on your laptop, you can upload directly without needing to connect every time.